ssfar/42-Libft/README.md

 # 42-Libft
-The purpose of this project is to create a library containing useful C functions that i will use for my future programs.
+The purpose of this project is to create a library containing useful C functions that I will use for my future programs.

 Subject : [English](https://github.com/ssfar/42-Subjects.pdf/blob/master/libft.en.pdf) - [Français](https://github.com/ssfar/42-Subjects.pdf/blob/master/libft.fr.pdf)